redhat-openshift-ecosystem/opct/docs/support-guide.md

 NAME     VERSION  AVAILABLE  PROGRESSING  SINCE  STATUS version  4.11.13   True       False        11h    Cluster version is 4.11.13
 ```
-2. Navigate to https://openshift-provider-certification.s3.us-west-2.amazonaws.com/index.html and find the latest results (by date) for the matching OpenShift version
+2. Navigate to the [CI results](https://openshift-provider-certification.s3.us-west-2.amazonaws.com/index.html) and find the latest results (by date) for the matching OpenShift version
 3. Download the *latest* test results for the version (bottom of list).
 Copy the results archive link from the webpage in previous step.
 ```bash
 $ curl --output 4.11.13-20221125.tar.gz https://openshift-provider-certification.s3.us-west-2.amazonaws.com/baseline-results/4.11.13-20221125.tar.gz